Handbook for Current and New Students (2017-18)

 Full-time students who are scholarship/award recipients may visit the financial account in RAMSS in the dates suggested in each term below to verify when an installment has been transferred and, where applicable, when the refund cheque has been mailed.

-· Fall 2015 term scholarship/award installment: verify your financial account in RAMSS during the first week of classes September 6-9, 2016.
+· Fall term scholarship/award installment: verify your financial account in RAMSS during the first week of classes.
 Pay any outstanding fees before the end of September.

-· Winter 2016 term scholarship/award installment: verify your financial account in RAMSS during the first week of classes January 16-20, 2017.
+· Winter term scholarship/award installment: verify your financial account in RAMSS during the first week of classes.
 Pay any outstanding fees before the end of January.

-· SS 2016 term's scholarship/award installment: verify your financial account in RAMSS during the first week of classes May 8-12, 2017.
+· Spring/Summer term scholarship/award installment: verify your financial account in RAMSS during the first week of classes.
 Pay any outstanding fees before the end of May.

 Information indicated above does not apply to NSERC and SSHRC scholarship recipients.
 Due to the federal scholarship granting council instructions, NSERC and SSHRC funding disbursement method is different from other scholarship disbursement methods described above; the university will not apply the scholarship funding to the student’s fees or any outstanding balance in the student’s financial (fees) account.
 SSHRC and NSERC scholarship recipients should refer to the form “Terms & Conditions – Federal & Provincial Awards” for details about scholarship fund disbursement (or payments) to students.